Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 Claude's memory stores "bio, tone, style, etc." My immediate reaction: Why would I want that?

-It's not that I don't trust Claude.
-It's that I refuse to let anybody—Claude and AI included—produce anything dictated by profiling of my bio, tone, or style.

-I may want to add a humorous tone to my writings using a formal style.
-But that's what **I**—this conscious self—want to do.
-I want Claude to help me achieve my goals and to enhance my experiences, not to have the experiences for me.
+I refuse to let anybody—Claude and AI included—produce anything dictated by profiling.
+I may want a humorous tone with formal style, but that's what **I** want to do.
+I want Claude to help me achieve my goals and enhance my experiences, not have the experiences for me.

-At the practical level, what to use and what not to use in producing a response is a value assessment.
-What needs to be added to my prompts should be a conscious decision that I make, not delegated to AI.
+What to use in producing a response is a value assessment.
+What gets added to my prompts should be my conscious decision, not delegated to AI.

 **Finally: The Philosophical Problem**